cylc/cylc-admin/docs/proposal-spawn-on-d.md

 - event-driven task state changes aren't compatible with the way the datastore is updated by iterating the task pool once per main loop.

-- ensure that users do not need to know if a task is currently in the task pool, for retriggering etc. (the result should be the same either way; easiest to achieve if we remove all failed tasks immediately...)
+- retrigger vs reflow is a clear distinction when the target task is in front of or behind the origin flow, but what about retriggering a failed task?
+Presumably that should result in the original flow continuing (if the retriggered task succeeds and satisfies downstream prerequisites) even if the user did not use `cylc trigger --reflow`?

+- (related) the result of retriggering should be the same regardless of whether or not the target task was already in the pool, otherwise users will still need to understand the task pool.
+This could matter for handled (not in pool) vs unhandled failed (in pool) tasks - which I'm suggesting we treat equally and remove them all; and partially-satisfied (in pool) vs wholly unsatisfied (not) waiting tasks - but note the former should really only be treated as embodied prerequisites - see [spawn-on-outputs or spawn-when-ready?](#spawn-on-outputs-or-spawn-when-ready).

 ### Possible Future Enhancements